Study Leave Guidance from 1 August 2021

 - The application process includes application for funding and application for time.
 Application for time is through the employing NHS trust in accordance with local trust policy;

-- Application for funding should be submitted to the Deanery with the full agenda/conference details attached (including costs); costs for accommodation and travel should also be included.
-The email subject heading should read “Overseas REQUEST for Study Leave” and sent at least a minimum of 8 weeks prior to the event; (Appendix 5)
+- Application for funding should be submitted to the PGME Team Study Leave inbox with the full agenda/conference details attached (including costs); Costs for accommodation and travel should also be included.
+The email subject heading should read “Overseas REQUEST for Study Leave” and sent at least a minimum of 8 weeks prior to the event; (Overseas Application Form)

 - Where there are different ranges of fees for the event and approval is given to attend, trainees will only be reimbursed for the early bird fees.
-Membership fees included in the event fees will not be reimbursed;
+Membership fees which are included in the event fees will not be reimbursed.

 - It is the trainee’s responsibility to ensure the application is submitted to the correct email address and in time for it to be processed- firstname.lastname@example.org;

-- A decision will be returned between 7-10 working days from the date of the acknowledged receipt email.
-If approved a copy of the outcome and reference number will be sent to the employing Trust in order to facilitate a smooth process for reimbursements;
+- A decision will be returned between 5 to 10 working days from the date of the acknowledged receipt email.
+If approved a copy of the outcome and reference number will be sent to the trainee and the employing Trust in order to facilitate a smooth process for reimbursement;

-- It is important to ensure that trainees provide all the information required in order for the Deanery to make an informed decision.
+- It is important to ensure that trainees provide all the information required in order for the PGME Study Leave Team to make an informed decision.
 The application must be signed by the Educational Supervisor/Training Programme Director or Head of School – whichever is appropriate to the needs of the request.
-Confirmation from the sponsor’s email will be accepted if a signature is difficult to obtain stating they support the application under the terms of the overseas guidance requirements, however, a typed signature will not be accepted;
+Confirmation from the sponsor’s email will be accepted if a signature is difficult to obtain stating they support the application under the terms of the overseas guidance requirements.

 - Applications will be returned if there are any details missing or there is insufficient information.
 This may delay a trainee’s application and fail to meet the required timescale;

 - Events where Trainee’s require longer than 4 days attendance will need to be agreed by the HoS and in some cases funding may only be reimbursed according to the involvement of the trainee at the conference;

 - Trainees cannot claim for any reimbursement to an overseas event if they are using annual leave;

-- If a trainee meets the application criteria and their application receives approval, the Deanery will consider funding either the cost of the course/conference fees or the cost of economy travel and accommodation; whichever is the lower amount;
+- If a trainee meets the application criteria and their application receives approval, The PGME Team will consider funding either the cost of the course/conference fees or the cost of economy travel and/or accommodation whichever is the lower amount;

 - Requests for reimbursement of overnight accommodation costs will only be granted where it is not reasonable to travel on the day of the event or end of the event;